 Perfect for a high traffic zone, slate is nearly impossible to scratch or chip.
 As a natural stone, it’s quite costly but it won’t date from a design point of view and won’t need to be maintained too regularly.
 It’s a really great choice for a bathroom if you’re happy to use it.

-It’s a lower cost alternative and very practical, meaning it’s super easy to clean and that they won’t crack (perfect of kid areas of the house).
-The cost of installing is also significantly less than porcelain or ceramics but it just doesn’t have the beautiful finish like tiles have.
+It’s a lower-cost alternative and very practical, meaning it’s super easy to clean and that they won’t crack (perfect of kid areas of the house).
+The cost of installing is also significantly less than porcelain or ceramics but it just doesn’t have the beautiful finish like tiles have, so maybe skip on the vinyl flooring for your bathroom.

 Ok, now for the pretty pictures… Let’s start with tile shape